code-distortion/adapt/README.md

 }
 ```

 Your test's config settings (from `.env.testing`) are passed to the server through the browser.
-Your `.env.dusk.local` file are ignored.
+Your `.env.dusk.local` file is ignored.

 > When Dusk tests are run, transactions are turned off and snapshot dumps are turned on instead.